govuk-one-login/mobile-id-check-async/backend-api/infra/README.md

 ## Cloudformation template structure

 The `template.yaml` contains the Cloudformation resources that are deployed into AWS.
-This is made up of smaller `*.yaml` files that live in the `backend-api/infra` directory.
+This is generated from smaller `*.yaml` files that live in the `backend-api/infra` directory.
+Modify these, not `template.yaml`.

 The `*.yaml` files in the `backend-api/infra` folder are organised into:
 - a `parent.yaml` which serves as an empty shell for the template, including the template format version, description and serverless transform.